darianuriarte/YIT-LMS/README.md

-# Youth in Transformation LMS
+# Youth in Transformation Learning Management System (YIT-LMS)

 ### This Project uses a MERN stack which demonstrates the following
 ##### Backend